Lace up your skates and triple axel 'round the District at these ice skating rinks.

-Formerly an abandoned bus parking lot, Canal Park is one of Capitol Riverfront's many neighborhood attractions.
+Formerly a bus parking lot, Canal Park is one of Capitol Riverfront's many neighborhood attractions.
 The ice rink at Canal Park stands out from its other DC counterparts in that the ice is on a track, much like gliding along a frozen canal.
 Skate your way around and around the figure eight, and admire city views everywhere you turn.

 The Scene: Locals, locals, locals.
-In the spring and summer, the nabe attracts loads of baseball fans since Nationals Park is nearby.
+In the spring and summer, the neighborhood attracts loads of baseball fans since Nationals Park is nearby.
 Like many neighborhoods in DC, this one is in the midst of major redevelopment and seemingly has more and more to offer every time you return.

 Insider Info: The rink is open from mid-November until the end of February.
-Located one block from Navy Yard Metro, the rink is easy to find, but remains a lesser-known gem in DC.
+Located one block from Navy Yard Metro on the Green Line, the rink is easy to find, but remains a lesser-known gem in DC.
 If you’re looking to avoid the crowds, this is the place to go.
-And if you can't get enough of the ice, make a trip to nearby Ice Cream Jubilee or thaw out with wine and crave-worthy pasta dishes at Osteria Morini overlooking the Anacostia River.
+And if you can't get enough of the ice, make a trip to nearby Ice Cream Jubilee, thaw out with wine at District Winery or dig in to crave-worthy pasta dishes at Osteria Morini overlooking the Anacostia River.

 Cost: $9 adults, $8 children/seniors/military, $5 rentals